Mayankp11/react-gameHub/README.md

 ![image](https://github.com/Mayankp11/react-gameHub/assets/100968519/7af8bf64-dab9-4e49-ab3b-15d6645b282a)

-Features
+## Features

--- Search a Game: Flexible choice of searching for a specific game.
+- **Search a Game**: Flexible choice of searching for a specific game.
--- Platform Option: List of platforms where the game can be played and an option to select a specific platform game.
+- **Platform Option**: List of platforms where the game can be played and an option to select a specific platform game.
--- Rating: Displays rating per game along with a logo assigned for a specific range of rating.
+- **Rating**: Displays rating per game along with a logo assigned for a specific range of rating.
--- Genre: Option to select between a list of genres.
+- **Genre**: Option to select between a list of genres.
--- Toggle Button: Switch between dark and light mode.
+- **Toggle Button**: Switch between dark and light mode.

 Deployed the application on Vercel for a seamless and readily accessible web experience: https://react-game-hub-lilac.vercel.app/